natlogica/hundred-days/r1-log.md

 ### R1D98
 Incorporating all the data into a dynamic web page.
 Starting Chapter 6, learning about the Dictionary data structure.

+### R1D99
+By converting a list to a set and back again to a list, the duplicate names are automatically removed.
+A list can also shrink and grow dynamically.